-- Legal enforcement process and initiation. - Percent of foreclosure sold privately versus auction (if applicable). - Bankruptcy procedures and technology. - Percentage of loans performing under the bankruptcy plan. - Timeline management (by region where applicable).
+- Legal enforcement process and initiation. - Percent of foreclosure sold privately vs. auction (if applicable). - Bankruptcy procedures and technology. - Percentage of loans performing under the bankruptcy plan. - Timeline management (by region where applicable).

-- · Repossession portfolio by amount and number. - Eviction/repossession processes. - · Vendor selection and pricing strategy. - Property/asset evaluation procedures (condition and value). - · Property/asset management. - · Liquidation methods and marketing plan and strategy for disposition (e.g., auctions, renting, etc.). - Process for filing and recovering borrower deficiency/shortfalls. - Recovery rates and timelines (by region where applicable).
+- Repossession portfolio by amount and number. - Eviction/repossession processes. - Vendor selection and pricing strategy. - Property/asset evaluation procedures (condition and value). - Property/asset management. - Liquidation methods and marketing plan and strategy for disposition (e.g., auctions, renting, etc.). - Process for filing and recovering borrower deficiency/shortfalls. - Recovery rates and timelines (by region where applicable).

-- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average amount of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Details on whether accounts are commingled (including how long they are commingled for).
+- · Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average amount of monthly remittances (last 12 months). - · Number of late remittances in the last 12 months. - Are accounts commingled?
+If so, how long?

-- · Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - Security measures employed to ensure compliance with national and EU data protection laws. - Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system back-up. - Future initiatives.
+- Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - Security measures employed to ensure compliance with national and EU data protection laws. - · Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - · Future initiatives.

-Exhibit 11: Sample Operational Risk Agenda for European Non Performing Loans (Secured/Unsecured) Servicers
+Appendix 11: Sample Operational Risk Agenda for European Non Performing Loans (Secured/Unsecured) Servicers

 - · Company history, ownership and operating experience.

 - Financial condition/profitability.

-- · Ability to provide representations and warranties.
+- Ability to provide representations and warranties.

-- · Management experience.
+- Management experience.

 - Staffing, training and retention rates.

-- · Portfolio size and composition.
+- Portfolio size and composition.

-- Strategic initiatives.
+- · Strategic initiatives.

 - Competition.

 - · Recent or planned mergers or acquisitions.

-- · Recent or planned transfer of servicing (rights), if any.
+- Recent or planned transfer of servicing (rights), if any.

 - Third-party outsourcing/servicing arrangements (if applicable).

 - · Serviced portfolio runoff rates.

 - Vintage loss performance and trends to date.

 - Average servicing fees.

-- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - · Details of current or past regulatory actions including any findings. - · Corporate litigation (past, present and expected). - · Controls for managing potential conflicts of interest associated with ABS transaction parties. - · Procedures for vendor selection and oversight. - Storage and updating of policies and procedures. - Process for interpreting and tracking compliance with regulatory guidelines and future changes. - Post-closing quality reviews. - Approach to fraud detection.
+- Internal and external audit procedures and results. - · Efforts to ensure regulatory compliance. - Have you been or are you now the subject of any regulatory action?
+If so, discuss the findings. - Corporate litigation (past, present and expected). - Controls for managing potential conflicts of interest associated with ABS transaction parties. - · Procedures for vendor selection and oversight. - Storage and updating of policies and procedures. - Process for interpreting and tracking compliance with regulatory guidelines and future changes. - Post-closing quality reviews. - Approach to fraud detection.

-- New loan boarding process.
+- · New loan boarding process.

 - Procedures for checking booking accuracy and data integrity.

 - Cash management procedures and controls.

 - · Payment processing and controls.

 - · Account reconciliation and timing.

-- · Exception and reconciliation failure management.
+- Exception and reconciliation failure management.

-- Procedures for responding to customer inquiries. - · Strategy and technology. - Call volume and average time to answer. - Number of FTEs staff and ratio to call volume.
+- Procedures for responding to customer inquiries.

+- · Strategy and technology.

+- Call volume and average time to answer.

+- Number of FTEs staff and ratio to call volume.

 - · Level of call blockage, if any.

 - · Response times for inquiries.

 - Procedures for monitoring complaints.

-- · Collection strategies. - Explanation of call and notice cycles by product type. - Explanation of call and notice (letter) cycles. - · Procedures for distressed accounts. - Describe process for assessing customer's ability and willingness to pay. - Use of external collection agencies.
-Details on how the bank monitors the activities of the external agency and if the external agency is owned by the bank. - Describe incentives used to encourage collections. - Delinquency, roll and cure rates. - Describe process for filing and pursuing judgements and bankruptcy claims. - Account-to-collector ratio. - Right-party contact rate. - Hold time and abandonment rates. - Policies regarding extensions, deferrals or payment holidays. - Use of internal or external counsel for bankruptcies. - Write-off policies and process. - Recovery performance to date.
+- Collection strategies. - Explanation of call and notice cycles by product type. - Explanation of call and notice (letter) cycles. - · Procedures for distressed accounts. - Describe process for assessing customer's ability and willingness to pay. - Use of external collection agencies.
+How does the bank monitor the activities of the external agency?
+Is the external agency owned by the bank? - Describe incentives used to encourage collections. - Delinquency, roll and cure rates. - Describe process for filing and pursuing judgements and bankruptcy claims. - · Account-to-collector ratio. - Right-party contact rate. - Hold time and abandonment rates. - Policies regarding extensions, deferrals or payment holidays. - Use of internal or external counsel for bankruptcies. - Write-off policies and process. - Recovery performance to date.

-- Significant changes (past or planned) regarding workout strategies and/or timelines. - Repayment plan, modification and forbearance plan procedures. - Details on what percentage of modifications re-defaulted (including the average timeframe to re-default). - Describe process for re-modifications, if applicable, as well as use of deed in lieu, short sales, DPO and voluntary repossession procedures. - Approach to fraud detection.
+- Significant changes (past or planned) regarding workout strategies and/or timelines. - Repayment plan, modification and forbearance plan procedures. - What percent of modifications re-defaulted, and what was the average time frame to re-default? - Describe process for re-modifications, if applicable, as well as use of deed in lieu, short sales, DPO and voluntary repossession procedures.

+• Approach to fraud detection.